Picolab/G2S/README.md

 # Pico Agents
 Indy Agency based on the Pico-Engine

-## Important Notice (time-sensitive as of January 31, 2020)
+## Important Notice (time-sensitive as of September 30, 2020)

 Anyone already using Pico Agents:
 You SHOULD update your `org.sovrin.agent_message` ruleset.
-Please complete before March 1, 2020.
+Please complete before October 15, 2020.

 New adopters may ignore this section.